Tinne Van der Straeten

-Tinne Van der Straeten (born 1 April 1978) is a Belgian politician who served as Minister of Energy in the De Croo Government from October 2020 until February 2025.
-She is a member of the Groen party.
-She previously served in the Chamber of Representatives for Brussels-Halle-Vilvoorde from 2007 to 2010 and later for Brussels from 2019 until 2020, when she resigned to become energy minister.
+Tinne Van der Straeten (born 1 April 1978) is a Belgian politician of the Groen party who served as Minister of Energy in the government of Prime Minister Alexander De Croo from October 2020 until February 2025.

+Van der Straeten previously served in the Chamber of Representatives for Brussels-Halle-Vilvoorde from 2007 to 2010 and later for Brussels from 2019 until 2020, when she resigned to become energy minister.

 Early life and education

 In 2000, Van der Straeten obtained a degree in African Studies at Ghent University.
 Subsequently, she started working as a researcher at Université catholique de Louvain.
 After this, she went to KU Leuven, where she researched labour discrimination.
 After her studies, she joined Agalev and she was active in Malle.
 In 2008, she obtained a law degree at the Vrije Universiteit Brussel.